griffithlab/pmbio.org/_posts/0004-02-01-Germline_SnvIndel_Calling.md

 - Select 'Analysis groups' -> 'Exome'
 - 'Download the list' (e.g., save as igsr_GBR_GRCh38_exome_alignment.tsv).

 Using the information obtained above, we could download the already aligned exome data for several 1KGP individuals in cram format.
 These cram files were created in a generally compatible way with the anlysis done so far in this tutorial.
-The were aligned with BWA-mem to GRCh38 with alternative sequences, plus decoys and HLA.
+They were aligned with BWA-mem to GRCh38 with alternative sequences, plus decoys and HLA.
 This was followed by GATK BAM improvement steps as in the 1000 Genomes phase 3 pipeline (GATK IndelRealigner, BQSR, and Picard MarkDuplicates).
 Of course, there will be batch effects related to potentially different sample preparation, library construction, exome capture reagent and protocol, sequencing pipeline, etc. For more details see:

 - [http://www.internationalgenome.org/analysis](http://www.internationalgenome.org/analysis)
 - [https://media.nature.com/original/nature-assets/nature/journal/v526/n7571/extref/nature15393-s1.pdf](https://media.nature.com/original/nature-assets/nature/journal/v526/n7571/extref/nature15393-s1.pdf)